vkbo/novelWriter/docs/source/usage_breakdown.rst

 since the documents are formatted with style tags, is more or less redundant.
 However, most formatting features supported are available through convenient keyboard shortcuts.
 They are also available in the main menu so you don't have to look up formatting codes every time you need them.
-A full list of shortcuts can be found in the :ref:`a_kb` section.
+However, a list of all shortcuts can be found in the :ref:`a_kb` section.

-In addition, novelWriter has a :guilabel:`Focus Mode` where all the user interface elements other than the document editor itself are hidden away.

 .. note::
    novelWriter is not intended to be a full office type word processor.
 It doesn't support images,